gamedevalliance/wiki.gamedevalliance.fr/royal_theme/README.md

 </p>
 ```

 Here's the original line :

 ```html
 <p class="last">
     {% trans %}Please activate JavaScript to enable the search functionality.{% endtrans %}
 </p>
 ```
-Additionally a few strings in the search are hardcoded in searchtools.js, to get rid of them see [Using Sphinx's own javascript files](#using-sphinxs-own-javascript-files)
+Additionally a few strings in the search are hardcoded in searchtools.js, to get rid of them see [Using Sphinx's own javascript files](#using-sphinxs-own-javascript-files) or replace the file with [Sphinx's](https://github.com/sphinx-doc/sphinx/blob/master/sphinx/themes/basic/static/searchtools.js_t)

 In `footer.html` the Last Updated line at line 4 was manually translated :